How to Clean and Organize a Refrigerator

 Step #5.
 Replace

-I have found that keeping each shelf a different and specific category allows everyone in the family to find what they need and quickly put things back where they found them.
+I have found that keeping each shelf in your door area a different and specific category allows everyone in the family to find what they need and quickly put things back where they found them.

 A few ideas are:

-D/M Pro Tip: Did you know the refrigerator door has the largest temperature fluctuation so dairy and other perishables keep best stored in the interior.
+D/M Pro Tip: Did you know the refrigerator door has the largest temperature fluctuation, so dairy and other perishables are best stored in the interior.

 Step #6.
 Clean the Interior Shelves

-Once everything is off the shelves, remove them if you are able and take them to the sink to wash.
+Once everything is off the shelves, remove the shelves themselves if you are able and take them to the sink to wash.

 Rinse thoroughly and allow to drip dry on a towel.